 American Culture (includes ethnic studies programs)

-Film, Television, and Media (known as Screen Arts and Cultures until September 1, 2018)
+Film, Television, and Media (previously known as Screen Arts & Cultures)

-Middle East Studies (known as Near Eastern Studies until September 1, 2018)
+Middle East Studies (previously known as Near Eastern Studies)

 A complete submission will consist of:

 - Research proposal that outlines your scholarly work and includes your research plan for the fellowship period (2-3 pages; references, citations, formulas, and graphics do not count toward the page limit).